TEACH (Teaching Excellence Academy for Collaborative Healthcare) is excited to announce that nominations for the 2022

 Descriptions of TEACH Awards

-The TEACH Rising Star award recognizes emerging leaders in health profession education whose teaching experience demonstrates ongoing and promising growth in contribution to teaching and increased levels of teaching leadership and responsibility.
+The TEACH Rising Star award recognizes emerging leaders in health professions education whose teaching experience demonstrates ongoing and promising growth in contribution to teaching and increased levels of teaching leadership and responsibility.
 Recipients of this award have at least one year of teaching experience and are in no more than their fifth year of continuous service as a faculty member.
 This award is intended to acknowledge faculty members who show extraordinary potential at the beginning of their academic careers.

 Scholarship of Teaching and Learning (SoTL) Award